ari1337an/tensorify/src/PROJECT_STRUCTURE.md

 ### Protected Routes

 - `src/app/(protected)/` - Route group for authenticated and protected features.
-  - `layout.tsx` - Protected layout that wraps content with the enterprise AppWrapper.
+  - `layout.tsx` - Protected layout that wraps content with the enterprise AppWrapper and checks if user is onboarded, redirecting to onboarding if needed.
   - `page.tsx` - Main page component that renders the canvas as the home page of the application.
   - `(enterprise)/` - Route group for enterprise features separated for code organization.
   - `(canvas)/` - Route group for canvas features focused on the workflow editor.